ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**May 29, 1725:**

+In the STDERRS lesson of the stat tutorial, "In the case of an estimator, q here" should read " In the case of an estimator, Q here".

 **May 29, 0950:**

 Very sorry for the delay in getting you your homework grades.
 Our switching from quizzes to increased emphasis on homework early in the quarter was a good decision, but it does have its costs.
 I should be getting you your Homework 1 grades sometime today.